 Ambient & task lighting in the bedroom

 The bedroom is usually the room with the lowest level of ambient lighting overall.
-This is to promote more natural circadian rhythms, the natural sleep cycle your body works on.
+This is to promote the natural sleep cycle your body works on.
 With the rise of smart devices and televisions in the bedroom, many people are finding their sleep is starting to become affected.
-For this reason it is especially important that you choose the lighting that promotes good sleep hygiene.
+For this reason it is especially important that you choose the lighting that promotes good sleep patterns.

 Lower ambient light options include any ceiling mounted lights such as flush, oyster or pendant – as long as the light they provide is warm and more muted.
 The use of bedside, touch and desk lamps are great task lighting options for reading in bed to prevent undue eye strain.
 A more in depth look at bedroom lighting can be read about here.